economycomfort/holtroadalliance.org/content/en/post/2023/hra_exploratory_meeting/index.md

 school year.
 The student was crossing Holt Rd. at a place where there was no crosswalk, and even if the student had used the existing crosswalk, the crosswalk itself had been partially broken and inoperable from the West side of Holt. for weeks prior.
-There is conflicting information on if the severity of the student's injuries.
+There is conflicting information on the severity of the student's injuries.

 - Existing crosswalk linking [Wheeler High School](https://cobbk12.org/Wheeler) with [Eastvalley Elementary](https://cobbk12.org/eastvalley) has two primary
 issues:

   - Inconveniently located from where the majority of foot traffic tends to cross Holt Rd.